1Birdo/GoFlood/README.md

 A sophisticated Command and Control (C2) server with enterprise-grade features for managing distributed botnets securely and efficiently.
 ## Mostly Linux Based / WSL Supported

+###  🏗️ REMEMBER the Proxy Client is Optional
+>  * This will combind both my projects Gostress-V2 + BotnetGo together hopefully making one big C2 Framework with a REST API on web dashboard + terminal supporting openssl TLS 1.3 Enfored + Trusted.
+As well as a P2P Proxy that Supports hidden Bidirectional comminication and Load-Balancing for the C2.

+>  * A Tor implementation of this project will be implemented in the future.

 > ⚠️ **Note**: In the wake of coordinated efforts such as Operation EndGame, PowerOFF, and Cronos, this project serves only as an educational and analytical reference for understanding botnet infrastructure.
 Real-world deployment of such tools carries significant legal risk.